The songlines are such an important part of our mental and spiritual structure.

 Uncle Max Dulumunmun Harrison, 2009

 ‘Seeding Treaties: Voices from the Southern Ocean’ is the Living Data project for inspiring and informing people to tell their own stories of relationship to the natural world.

 Animations, installations, performances and picture books are being made to give voice to ocean creatures and their relatives on land.
 An animated interactive web site will map and track the creatures’ explorations and invite responses.
 Algae, Krill, Fish, Snake, Bird and Whale will embark on an expedition from Antarctica to Australia.
-They will explore their relationships and how they co-evolved through time and space with natural cycles of global climate change driven by Antarctic sea ice.
-They will reveal connections between health and wellbeing of individuals, communities and the planet, and share some ancient wisdom on forgiveness, care for country and resolving conflict.
+They will explore how they co-evolved through time and space with natural cycles of global climate change driven by Antarctic sea ice.
+They will reveal connections between health and wellbeing of individuals, communities and the planet.

 Whale will lead and narrate a journey from the sea and then onto land, as in the Whale Dreaming stories of the Yuin and Gumbaynggirr peoples.
 That journey will reflect how Western scientists understand the evolution of the whale: The whale came from the sea, evolved on land into an almost wolf-like organism and eventually became amphibious and went back into the ocean to become the whales we see today.
 All mammals evolved from the ocean to be air-breathing organisms.